mikelevins/delectus1/doc/storage.md

 Each user account has a unique identifier, an email address, and a password.
 An account may be enabled or disabled; only a Delectus administrator may change the enabled status of an account.
+A User may log in to an account only if it's enabled.

 All lists and collections are owned by user accounts.
 A user account's identifier is used to identify the owner of a list or collection.